bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

-Early 2000s I started switching from a C with classes coding style, with large and relatively monolithic functions, to a more standard C++ one that embraced RAII that is correct in face of exceptions, driven by the empyrical observation that using RAII to manage resources results in less code and code with less bugs (in particular memory/resource leaks virtuall extinct).
+Early 2000s I started switching from a C with classes coding style, with large and relatively monolithic functions, to a more standard C++ one that embraced RAII that is correct in face of exceptions, driven by the empirical observation that using RAII to manage resources results in less code and code with less bugs (in particular memory/resource leaks virtually extinct).
 After disapointment with the, now defunct, `std::auto_ptr` corner cases we ended up with a proliferation of non-copyable, non-moveable classes, largely one for each resource.